Praful/allcatsrgrey/README.md

 ## allcatsgrey_documents.py

 This script scrapes data from various parts of the website that have downloadable documents.
-There are three sources of these documents:
+There are three routes to these documents, which _all point to the same files_.
+(For more information, see the section below _Analysis of archive, category, and region data._)

+The three paths on the website to the documents are:

 1. Archive, eg the Archives section on the left side of [this page](https://allcatsrgrey.org.uk/wp/wpfb-file/cervical_screening_standards_data_report_2018_to_2019-pdf/#wpfb-cat-127).